dansiviter/jule/README.md

 }
 ```

-This will generate a class `com.foo.MyLog$log` which actually does the logging.
+This will generate a class `com.foo.MyLog$impl` which actually does the logging.
 For Maven this can be seen in the `target/generated-sources/annotations/` folder for reference.

 To get an instance use `uk.dansiviter.juli.LogProducer`:
 ```java